 Institute regulations with respect to student conduct shall be determined by the Academic Faculty and President upon recommendations of the appropriate committees of the Academic Faculty.
-Students may initiate changes in rules and regulations governing them [Sections 2.4.6.2.(c) and 2.4.6.2.(e)] or initiate proceedings dealing with infringement of their rights, both individually and collectively.
+Students may initiate changes in rules and regulations governing them [Sections 5.6.9 and 5.6.11] or initiate proceedings dealing with infringement of their rights, both individually and collectively.